Complex geometry of moment-angle manifolds: Abstract

 Moment-angle manifolds provide a wide class of examples of non-K\"ahler compact complex manifolds.
 A complex moment-angle manifold $\mathcal Z$ is constructed via certain combinatorial data, called a complete simplicial fan.
 In the case of rational fans, the manifold $\mathcal Z$ is the total space of a holomorphic bundle over a toric variety with fibres compact complex tori.
-In general, a complex moment-angle manifold $\mathcal Z$ is equipped with a canonical holomorphic foliation ${\mathcal F}$ and a $({\C}^\times)^m$-action transitive in the transverse direction.
-Examples of moment-angle manifolds include the Hopf manifolds of Vaisman type, Calabi--Eckmann manifolds, and their deformations.
+In general, a complex moment-angle manifold $\mathcal Z$ is equipped with a canonical holomorphic foliation ${\mathcal F}$ which is equivariant with respect to the $({\C}^\times)^m$-action.
+Examples of moment-angle manifolds include Hopf manifolds of Vaisman type, Calabi--Eckmann manifolds, and their deformations.

 We construct transversely K\"ahler metrics on moment-angle manifolds, under some restriction on the combinatorial data.
-We prove that all K\"ahler submanifolds (or, more generally, Fujiki class $\mathcal C$ subvarieties) in such a moment-angle manifold lie in a compact complex torus contained in a fibre of the foliation~${\mathcal F}$.
-For a generic moment-angle manifold~$\mathcal Z$ in its combinatorial class, we prove that all subvarieties are moment-angle manifolds of smaller dimension.
+We prove that any K\"ahler submanifold (or, more generally, a Fujiki class $\mathcal C$ subvariety) in such a moment-angle manifold is contained in a leaf of the foliation~${\mathcal F}$.
+For a generic moment-angle manifold~$\mathcal Z$ in its combinatorial class, we prove that all subvarieties are moment-angle manifolds of smaller dimension and there are only finitely many of them.
 This implies, in particular, that the algebraic dimension of~$\mathcal Z$ is zero.